OGcanviz/MSFIN/README.md

 1. Open the project using visual studio 2015 if you already download it.

-2. Right click on *ContosoO365DocSync.Web* and then select *'Publish'*
+2. Right click on *ContosoO365DocSync.Web* and then select *Publish*

 3. A *Publish* popup will be displayed.

 4. Click on *Microsoft Azure App Service*.

-5. Sign in with Azure account and select the Azure website then click '*OK*'.
+5. Sign in with Azure account and select the Azure website then click *OK*.

-6. Select Web Deploy and then click *'Next'*.
+6. Select Web Deploy and then click *Next*.

-7. Select Debug and click *'Next'*.
+7. Select Debug and click *Next*.

    ![](Images/WebDeployDebug.png)

-8. Click *'Publish'*.
+8. Click *Publish*.

-9. Make sure you can open the `https://<webSiteName>.azurewebsites.net` web site, it is blank.
+9. Make sure you can open the `https://<webSiteName>.azurewebsites.net` site and it is blank.

 	> **NOTE**: You can find the `webSiteName` in step 4 in this [section](#create-azure-resources-using-arm-template).